-Izcaray is equally at home in opera repertoire, receiving rave reviews for his performances at the Opera Theatre of Saint Louis, Utah Opera, International Opera Festival Alejandro Granda in Peru, and in particular at the Wexford Festival Opera, where he has led many productions since the opening of Ireland’s National Opera House.
+Izcaray is equally at home with opera repertoire, receiving rave reviews for his performances at the Opera Theatre of Saint Louis, Utah Opera, International Opera Festival Alejandro Granda in Peru, and in particular at the Wexford Festival Opera, where he has led many productions since the opening of Ireland’s National Opera House.
 His 2010 performances of Virginia by Mercadante won the Best Opera prize at the Irish Theatre Awards.
-In November 2017, Izcaray joined Opera Omaha for Puccini’s Tosca, a new co-production with Boston Lyric Opera.
+In November 2017 Izcaray joins Opera Omaha for Puccini’s Tosca, a new co-production with Boston Lyric Opera.

 A distinguished instrumentalist himself, Izcaray has been featured as concert soloist and chamber musician worldwide, and served as Principal Cello and Artistic President of the Venezuela Symphony Orchestra prior to dedicating his career fully to the podium.
-He is increasingly active as a composer and his orchestral work Cota Mil was premiered by the Orquesta Sinfónica Municipal de Caracas; in February 2018 a new composition, Yellowhammer, received its world premiere with the Alabama Symphony Orchestra conducted by the composer.
+Increasingly active as a composer, Izcaray’s orchestral work Cota Mil was premiered by the Orquesta Sinfónica Municipal de Caracas, and a new composition, Yellowhammer, will receive its world premiere with the Alabama Symphony Orchestra conducted by the composer in February 2018.

-Born in Caracas, Izcaray comes from an artistic family going back several generations.
+Izcaray was born into a family of several artistic generations in Caracas.
 At the age of 3 he was enrolled in Venezuela’s public system of youth orchestras, continuing at the Emil Friedman Conservatory, where he was a boy chorister as well as an instrumentalist.
 He studied conducting with his father since he was a teenager, and went on to become a distinguished fellow at the American Academy of Conducting at Aspen.
 Izcaray is an alumnus of the Interlochen Arts Academy, New World School of the Arts, and Jacobs School of Music at Indiana University.
 He is a dual citizen of Spain and Venezuela, and divides his time between Birmingham (AL) and Berlin.